hdShang/arxiv-daily/docs/cs-LG/2025-09-26/papers/250922353v1-context-and-diversity-matter-the-emergence-of-in-context-learning-in.md

 ---
 layout: default
-title: Context and Diversity Matter: The Emergence of In-Context Learning in World Models
+title: "Context and Diversity Matter: The Emergence of In-Context Learning in World Models"
 ---

 # Context and Diversity Matter: The Emergence of In-Context Learning in World Models